wasmCloud/examples/petclinic/README.md

 * [wadm.yaml](./wadm.yaml) - See the list of actors and capabilities defined.
 * [run.sh](./run.sh) - Constructs and deploys the needed artifacts to run this example.
 This file is especially interesting for those with devopps interests.
 * [customers.smithy](./petclinic-interface/customers.smithy) - Defines the Customers actor using [Smithy IDL specification](https://wasmcloud.com/docs/interfaces/wasmcloud-smithy) to define Models, Data types,Structures, Services, Operations, and Documentation.
-* [actors/customers/src/db.rs](./actors/customers/src/db.rs) - defines the database structures and functions (ACTION - needs better description)
+* [actors/customers/src/db.rs](./actors/customers/src/db.rs) - defines the database structures and functions for the Customer actor (ACTION - needs better description)
-* [actors/customers/src/lib.rs](./actors/customers/src/lib.rs) - defines the api function signatures and maps to the database functions/structs (ACTION - needs better description)
+* [actors/customers/src/lib.rs](./actors/customers/src/lib.rs) - defines the api function signatures and maps to the database functions/structs for the Customer actor (ACTION - needs better description)
 * [actors/clinicapi/src/lib.rs](./actors/clinicapi/src/lib.rs) - routes api calls into actor functions (ACTION - needs better description)
+* Repeat the review process for the [Vets](./actors/vets) and [Visits](./actors/visits) actors.

 ## Vocabulary Considerations and Aliases
 Maintaining succinct vocabulary across documentation and examples is difficult.
 Below is a list of vocabulary terms and references to help insure consistent communication: